 The Cradle to Cradle Products Innovation Institute is a non-profit organization created to bring about a large scale transformation in the way we make things.
-The Institute's mission is to provide a continuous improvement quality standard to guide product manufacturers and designers in making safe and healthy things for our world.
-William McDonough is a globally recognized leader in sustainable development.
+The Institute's mission is to lead, inspire and enable all stakeholders across the global economy to create and use innovative products and materials that positively impact people and planet.
+The Cradle to Cradle Certified® Products Program is administered by the Institute and the product standard is recognized by the world's leading retailers, including Amazon, Home Depot, Walgreens and Walmart.
+William McDonough is a globally recognized leader in sustainable design and development.
 He is a green architect, designer, and author.
-He is the founding principal of William McDonough + Partners, co-founder of McDonough MBDC, and co-author, with Michael Braungart, of Cradle to Cradle: Remaking the Way We Make Things (2002) and The Upcycle: Beyond Sustainability - Designing for Abundance (2013).
+He is Chief Executive of McDonough Innovation, the founding partner of William McDonough + Partners, cofounder of MBDC, and co-author, with Michael Braungart, of Cradle to Cradle: Remaking the Way We Make Things (2002) and The Upcycle: Beyond Sustainability - Designing for Abundance (2013).
 The Capgemini Research Institute spoke to William about his work, the role of design, and how carbon can be beneficial to humankind.